"Bosch Distributor part numbers"

 All too often this has meant slapping a 009 on their engine.
-The 009, unfortunately has become standard, and is the distributor we see most often in the engine bays of our customers.
+When undertaking VW Camper Servicing.
+It's unfortunately the 009 that has become standard, and is the distributor we see most often in the engine bays of our customers.
 It is also the worst distributor for an aircooled VW engine.
 Its such a shame that owners are driving their dubs around not knowing what they are missing.
 The flat performance, and hesitation off idle, the worst fuel economy is just an accepted reality.

 If its not a Chinese copy of a 009 causing problems, then its a Chinese copy of a Bosch "034" falling well short.

 The aftermarket 034 (copy) distributor is not to be compared with the original Bosch "034" model.
 This Distributor is essentially a "009" with a Vacuum Advance assist, to help prevent hesitation in all of those Stop-n-Go situations in city traffic.
 In practice this aftermarket distributor is very hit and miss due to build quality.
 A strip down of the internals quickly reveals the difference in the quality and strength of the springs.
 On quite a few occasions when timing a customers engine, we have noticed that the max amount of mechanical advance of these 034 copies can be in excess of 35 degrees!
 Dangerously high when you consider that the vacuum canister when connected can deliver up to an additional 12 degrees of advance.